umrude/ProductFinder-v2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# To Run In Development

-In your terminal, run `npm i` then `npm start`, webpack takes care of everything else.
-You will need npm version 5.2+ and above.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-# To Run In Production or Build Version
+## To Run In Production/Build Version

 In your terminal, run `npm i` or `npm install`.
 You will need npm version 5.2+ and Node.js 0.10 or above.
 After installing, run `node server.js` and open [http://localhost:8080](http://localhost:8080)

+This serves files from `/build`.
+Do not edit code within here.
+If you need to make changes, make your changes in the `/src` directory and then run `npm run build` again.

+`npm run build` is used for final deployment in production.
+All development must be in `/src`.

+## To Run In Development

+In your terminal, run `npm i` or `npm install`.
+You will need npm version 5.2+ and Node.js 0.10 or above.
+After installing, run `npm start` and open [http://localhost:3000](http://localhost:3000)

+Webpack will handle the rest (You can see this code in the folder `/scripts`).

+When making changes, the page will reload and save.
+CSS/SASS/SCSS all gets compiled automatically by `create-react-app`.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm test`